spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

    <img src="https://docs.spot.io/ocean/_media/select-what-to-upgrade.png" />

-4. If you need to upgrade system node pools, click the **Upgrade system node pools box**, and then select required node pools from the list.
+4. If you need to upgrade system node pools, click **Upgrade system node pools**, and then select required node pools from the list.

 5. If you selected to roll, set the [roll parameters](https://docs.spot.io/ocean/features/roll).